EU Recruitment Policy

-Personal data – all information that we process related to you.
+Personal data – all information related to you that we process.
 For example: first name, last name, e-mail address, telephone number, education, information about your professional experience, etc.

 Processing – all activities performed relating to your personal data.
 For example: gathering, retaining, updating, sending messages to you, deleting data.

 II.
 Information about GlobalLogic – the data controller

 The data controller is the GlobalLogic company based in the country where the position you applied for is located:

 Croatia: GlobalLogic d.d., Ulica grada Vukovara 284, Zagreb, registered under number 80723939

 Germany: GlobalLogic GmbH, Kranhaus 1, Im Zollhafen 18, 50678 Köln, Germany, registered under number HRB 183478, District Court München; DPO details: Boris Reibach email@example.com +49 228 227 226 0 Scheja und Partner Rechtsanwälte mbB Adenauerallee 136, 53113 Bonn, Germany

 Poland: GlobalLogic S.A., ul.
 Strzegomska 46B, 53-611 Wroclaw, Poland, registered under KRS number 0000630382